Political efficacy

 In political science, political efficacy is the citizens' trust in their ability to change the government and belief that they can understand and influence political affairs.
 It is commonly measured by surveys and is used as an indicator for the broader health of civil society.

+It is closely related to political responsiveness, the degree to which politicians and policymakers actually do respond to voters' beliefs and preferences.

 Concept

 It was introduced by Angus Campbell, Gerald Gurin, and W. E. Miller during an analyses of behavior and attitude of the voters in the 1952 United States presidential election and defined as the "feeling that individual action does have, or can have, an impact upon the political process".